Howard Junior Brown

-Dr. Howard Brown (April 15, 1924 – February 1, 1975) was a founder of the National Gay Task Force (now the National Gay and Lesbian Task Force) and a New York City Health Services Administrator who helped change the image of gay men and lesbians in the United States by coming out publicly in 1973.
+Howard Brown (April 15, 1924 – February 1, 1975) was a founder of the National Gay Task Force (now the National Gay and Lesbian Task Force) and a New York City Health Services Administrator who helped change the image of gay men and lesbians in the United States by coming out publicly in 1973.

 Background

 Born in Peoria, Illinois, on April 15, 1924, to a civil engineer, Howard Junior Brown spent his childhood in several small towns in Ohio.
 At the age of eighteen, he realized that he was gay when he became attracted to another student at Hiram College in Ohio.
 He sought psychiatric assistance from the head of the psychiatry department at Western Reserve University School of Medicine in Cleveland.

 Drafted into the Army during World War II, Brown served as a medical corpsman before being discharged in 1944.
 He earned a medical degree from Western Reserve in 1948, but believed that he would always be a second-rate physician because of the common psychiatric teaching that homosexuals were inherently impaired.
 After years spent struggling with his sexuality, Brown quit analysis in 1954 and moved to New York City.